The Kolk lab

 marta.canelasfariasamina@donders.ru.nl

 I received my bachelor's degree in Molecular and Cellular Biology at the Faculty of Science and Technology, New University of Lisbon.
-Later, in 2020, I obtained a master in Neurobiology at the Faculty of Medicine, University of Porto.
+Later, in 2020, I obtained a master's degree in Neurobiology at the Faculty of Medicine, University of Porto.
 Back in September 2021, I joined the Kolk Lab as ESR7 for Serotonin&BEYOND.
 In my PhD project, I aim to causally delineate how lifelong increases and decreases in serotonin levels affect PFC microstructure, behavior, and cognition.

 Jurjan Havelaar, MSc